SimpleDataLabsInc/prophecy-docs/docs/deployment/use-external-release-tags.md

    ![Deploy_start](img/external_release_tag_deploy_start.png)

    1. Optional: You can override the Fabric for all Jobs, or if you have enabled Selective Job Deployment, then you can pick the Jobs you wish to deploy.
-For more details about these settings, see [Deployment](./deployment.md#selective-job-deployment).
+For more details about these settings, see [Selective Job Deployment](./deployment.md#selective-job-deployment).

-   2. Click **Deploy** to start the deployment.
+   2. Click **(2) Deploy** to start the deployment.
 The deployment process is shown.

    ![Deploy_finished](img/external_release_tag_deploy_complete.png)